 Create domain-specific bots using an agent bot

-Use Bots Compose to create bots that serve different domains and are coordinated by an agent bot
+Create bots that serve different domains and are coordinated by an agent bot

 There are scenarios where a user wants to have a conversation involving multiple domains.
 For example, when I want to travel to a place, I want to query for the weather and book a cab or flight.
 I might have to end up switching between two different bots — a weather bot and a travel bot.
 What if I could just have one interface bot that redirects my messages to a specific bot and gets answers to me?
 This developer code pattern showcases an implementation of this approach.